ShanMorton/ShanMorton.github.io/README.md

  Need to have a commit mesg after each (adding or removing). && To remove a file from git   the  -f is for "force"

- This line is to simulate a change done by another user.